Askar-Codes/invictus-site/README.md

 - trainers.html — trainer profiles and opening hours
 - colophon.html — how the site was made and validated
 - images/ — photos used on the site
-- checklist — tag checklist with file and line references
+- tag-checklist — tag checklist with file and line references
-- report.pdf — Task A and Task B report
+- report1.pdf — Task A and Task B report,checklist,README,ai-log
 - ai-log — notes on how AI was used during this project
 ## How to view the site

 No server or installation needed.
 Just open index.html directly in a browser, and use the navigation menu to move between pages.